 1. Solidify Your Why with a Kickoff Meeting

 The kickoff meeting is an opportunity to establish a strong foundation and get your sale off to a strong start.
 Many schools require groups to book their sale according to a fundraising calendar.
-This may be your only opportunity for your organization to raise money.
+This may be the only opportunity for your organization to raise money.
 Why not put everything you can into making your one opportunity a big success?

 Your kickoff meeting needs to be treated like a lesson plan.
 Communicating your why requires preparation and presentation time.
-If you give it priority, so will your students.
+If you give it a priority, so will your students.